pamapa/python-fritzbox/README.md

 # python-fritzbox
-Setup the Fritz!Box with python.
+Automated the Fritz!Box by using python.

 ## Install on Debian (jessie)